github/docs/content/github/authenticating-to-github/configuring-two-factor-authentication.md

 {% warning %}

 **Warning:**
-- If you're a member{% if currentVersion == "free-pro-team@latest" %}, billing manager,{% endif %} or outside collaborator to a private repository of an organization that requires two-factor authentication, you must leave the organization before you can disable 2FA on {{ site.data.variables.product.product_location }}.
+- If you're a member{% if currentVersion == "free-pro-team@latest" %}, billing manager,{% endif %} or outside collaborator to a private repository of an organization that requires two-factor authentication, you must leave the organization before you can disable 2FA on {% data variables.product.product_location %}.
 - If you disable 2FA, you will automatically lose access to the organization and any private forks you have of the organization's private repositories.
 To regain access to the organization and your forks, re-enable two-factor authentication and contact an organization owner.

 {% endwarning %}